LottaJavaMike/frontend-nanodegree-feedreader/README.md

 ## How to get this project

 1. Download or clone this [repository] (https://github.com/LottaJavaMike/) and open in your favorite code editor
-2. Run `node -v`on the terminal or command line.
-If nothing shows up or you get an error, [Install Node](https://nodejs.org/en/)
+2. Create/edit test suites using the jasmine.js file in the 'jasmine/spec/feedreader.js' file
-3. Run `npm install -g http-server`
+3. Open the 'index.html' file in your favorite (ahem, Chrome) web browser.
-4. Then run `http-server -o` in the project directory
+4. Then scroll to the bottom of the page to see the Jasmine test results section

 ## Project Resources